MacKentoch/easyFormGenerator/README.md

 ##How to use?

 EASY :
- - clone or download this repository
+ - clone this repository `git clone https://github.com/MacKentoch/easyFormGenerator.git`
+ - or just download it
  - launch `index.html` in your navigator
  - then you are ready to create forms